 The idea wouldn’t necessarily be to use artificial intelligence to disqualify potential candidates, but rather as a special operations recruitment tool.
-Once the algorithm develops a mature model of what the ideal traits for a special operator are, it could feasibly scour Marine Corps personnel records for the best possible candidates and flag them for recruiter engagement.
+Once the algorithm develops a mature model of what the ideal traits for a special operations are, it could feasibly scour Marine Corps personnel records for the best possible candidates and flag them for recruiter engagement.

 “Using a machine to [predict success], rather than us showing up at a gym with a bunch of pamphlets and saying, ‘Who wants to be a Raider today’ — I think we can get a lot more efficient,” Spirk told Military.com.